wie-niet/php-JsonData/README.md

 ```

 ### find item by id
-find will get the item by id, by default it will be read without creating an write lock.
+find will get the item by id, by default it will be read without creating an write lock, this can be changed by setting the arguments.

 ```php
 //